Einstein field equations: Mathematical form

 In standard units, each term on the left has quantity dimension of L^{−2}.

 The expression on the left represents the curvature of spacetime as determined by the metric; the expression on the right represents the stress–energy–momentum content of spacetime.
 The EFE can then be interpreted as a set of equations dictating how stress–energy–momentum determines the curvature of spacetime.

 These equations form the core of the mathematical formulation of general relativity.
 They readily imply the geodesic equation, which dictates how freely falling test objects move through spacetime.

 The EFE is a tensor equation relating a set of symmetric 4 × 4 tensors.
 Each tensor has 10 independent components.
 The four Bianchi identities reduce the number of independent equations from 10 to 6, leaving the metric with four gauge-fixing degrees of freedom, which correspond to the freedom to choose a coordinate system.

-Although the Einstein field equations were initially formulated in the context of a four-dimensional theory, some theorists have explored their consequences in n dimensions.
+Although the Einstein field equations were initially formulated in the context of a four-dimensional theory, some theorists have explored their consequences in $n$ dimensions.
 The equations in contexts outside of general relativity are still referred to as the Einstein field equations.
-The vacuum field equations (obtained when T_{μν} is everywhere zero) define Einstein manifolds.
+The vacuum field equations (obtained when $T_{\mu\nu}$ is everywhere zero) define Einstein manifolds.

 The equations are more complex than they appear.
-Given a specified distribution of matter and energy in the form of a stress–energy tensor, the EFE are understood to be equations for the metric tensor g_{μν}, since both the Ricci tensor and scalar curvature depend on the metric in a complicated nonlinear manner.
+Given a specified distribution of matter and energy in the form of a stress–energy tensor, the EFE are understood to be equations for the metric tensor $g_{\mu\nu}$, since both the Ricci tensor and scalar curvature depend on the metric in a complicated nonlinear manner.
 When fully written out, the EFE are a system of ten coupled, nonlinear, hyperbolic-elliptic partial differential equations.